-Do you have a compliment or a complaint with regards to the Township?
+Do you have a compliment or a complaint with regard to the Township?
 If so, you may fill out the following form.
 Please click the following link to download a form to fill out.
 Compliment/Complaint Form You can either mail it or drop it off at the township building.
 You may also email it to the Township Manager at firstname.lastname@example.org We value your feedback!

 83 South -